-- fire or explosion initiated by electrical energy, where any such death or injury is associated with the generation, provision, transmission, transformation, rectification, conversion, conduction, distribution, control, storage, measurement or use of electrical energy’.
+- fire or explosion initiated by electrical energy (where any such death or injury is associated with the generation, provision, transmission, transformation, rectification, conversion, conduction, distribution, control, storage, measurement or use of electrical energy’).

-Electrical hazards exist, and the Electricity at Work Regulations 1989 applies to all work activity in such proximity to electrical systems where danger might be present.
+Incidents do happen and the Electricity at Work Regulations 1989 applies to all work activity in such proximity to electrical systems where danger might be present.
 Therefore, the extent of the law is not restricted to electricians and electrical engineers, but applies equally to mechanical engineers, construction workers, production staff and office employees alike, where their work activity might expose them to the dangers of electricity.

 If electricity is so dangerous, why are there so few fatalities?

 So how do we keep people safe? – Safe Systems, Safe People and Safe Places are the answer!
 Safe Systems refers to safe systems of work, and starts with the recognition of those who have specific responsibilities with regards to electricity.
-This is often referred to as the Duty Holder structure, with the level of organisation being dependant on the size of a company and the work that it undertakes.
+This is often referred to as the Duty Holder structure, with the level of organisation being dependent on the size of a company and the work that it undertakes.
 This is required by Regulation 4(3) of the Electricity at Work Regulations 1989.